ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 - Now for each detection type in ``model_sequence``, you can specify the type of models you want to leading along with other related paramters.

+Leveraging same_model_sequence_strategy and frame_strategy effectively
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+When we allow model chaining, the question we need to answer is 'How deep do we want to go to get what we want?'
+That is what these attributes offer.

+``same_model_sequence_strategy`` is part ``ml_sequence``  with the following possible values:

+   - ``first`` - When detecting objects, if there are multiple fallbacks, break out the moment we get a match using any object detection library (Default)
+   - ``most`` - run through all libraries, select one that has most object matches
+   - ``most_unique`` - run through all libraries, select one that has most unique object matches

+``frame_strategy`` is part of ``stream_sequence`` with the following possible values:

+   - 'most_models': Match the frame that has matched most models (does not include same model alternatives) (Default)
+   - 'first': Stop at first match
+   - 'most': Match the frame that has the highest number of detected objects
+   - 'most_unique' Match the frame that has the highest number of unique detected objects

 **A proper example:**